aulorbe/Skin-Segmentation-Logit-Regression/README.md

 We can see in the normalized readout (the 2nd one, showing the percentages of the total that each label makes up) that our dataset is a bit imbalanced: about 79% of our pixels are classified as no-skin while about 21% of our pixels are classified as skin.

-While we could try to balance our dataset using a technique like SMOTE (For more on SMOTE, I recommend checking out Nick Becker states in his blog post "[The Right Way to Oversample](https://beckernick.github.io/oversampling-modeling/)), in data-science circles this type of imbalance is perfectly acceptable; if we had a split along the lines of 99% v 1%, then we might consider taking the time to balance our data
+While we could try to balance our dataset using a technique like SMOTE (For more on SMOTE, I recommend checking out Nick Becker's blog post "[The Right Way to Oversample](https://beckernick.github.io/oversampling-modeling/)), in data-science circles this type of imbalance is acceptable; if we had a split along the lines of 99% v.
+1%, then we might consider taking the time to balance our data

 ## PREPARING THE DATA